Last updated July 2026

 Where to Learn More

-Maritime NZ — Rock fishing safety — official safety guidance including lifejacket recommendations and swell awareness.
+Maritime New Zealand: Rock fishing safety guidance including lifejacket advice and swell awareness.

 Frequently Asked Questions